'Forest School is the bridge to a land of freedom'(Year Six girl)

 Sensory games using blindfolds

-Learning to tie knots that can be used to make ideas come alive
+Learning to tie knots that can be used to make construction ideas come alive

 Safely using a range of tools such as peelers and knives to whittle wood, billhooks to cleave wood and bow saws